Giandom/data-contracts/opendatamesh.org/quickstart/README.md

 At this point, if you go back to Azure DevOps, you should see the **odm-demo-application** pipeline running.

-Once the pipeline is finished, you have completed the provisioning of the Airline Data Product, and you can start querying the exposed interfaces.
+Once the pipeline is finished, you have completed the provisioning of the Flight Frequency Data Product, and you can start querying the exposed interfaces.

-# Test Data Product Interfaces
+# Test Flight Frequency Data Product Interfaces
-As described initially, the Data Product exposes two interfaces, a REST API, and a SQL one.
+As described initially, the Flight Frequency Data Product exposes two interfaces, a REST API to get flight frequencies, and a SQL access to query data on database.

-* The first one exposes a REST API that returns, for a specific airline, the most frequent routes.
-Remember to replace the [IP] placeholder here with the value used in the previous step:
+* The REST API returns, for a specific airline code, the most frequent routes.
+You can execute this command to verify the interface (remember to replace the [IP] placeholder here with the value used in the previous step):

 ```
 curl -X 'GET' \